-On July 17, 2009, we filed a voluntary petition for relief in order to reorganize under Chapter 11 of the United States Bankruptcy Code (the "Bankruptcy Code"), including a proposed plan of reorganization, in the United States Bankruptcy Court for the Western District of Virginia (the "Bankruptcy Court") (altogether, the "Reorganization").
-As a part of the Reorganization, we have asked the Bankruptcy Court to estimate the final value of Hansen's claim against the Company in an amount not to exceed approximately \$1.3 million.
-Hansen has opposed such motion and has filed a request for relief from stay so that the trial court in California can hear post-trial motions and issue a judgment in the case.
-The entry of judgment by the California trial court in an amount in excess of our ability to pay could have a significant impact on our plan of reorganization and the duration of time we are operating under Chapter 11.
+On July 17, 2009, we filed a voluntary petition for relief in order to reorganize under Chapter 11 of the United States Bankruptcy Code (the "Bankruptcy Code"), including a proposed plan of reorganization, under Chapter 11 of the Bankruptcy Code in the United States Bankruptcy Court for the Western District of Virginia (the "Bankruptcy Court") (altogether, the "Reorganization").
+As a part of the Reorganization, we have asked the Bankruptcy Court to estimate the final value of Hansen's claim against the Company in an amount not to exceed more than approximately \$1.3 million Hansen has opposed such motion and has filed a request for relief from stay such that the trial court in California can hear post-trial motions and issue a judgment in the case.
+The entry of judgment by the California trial court could have a significant impact on our plan of reorganization and the duration of time we are operating under Chapter 11.